natesymer/sansom/README.md

 After filters
 -

-You can also write after filters to tie up the loose ends of a response.
-If they return a valid response, that response is used instead of the response from a route.
-After blocks are not called if a before filter was ever called.
+Called after a route is called.
+If they return a non-nil response, that response is used instead of the response from a route.
+After filters are not called if a before filter preëmpted route execution.

     # app.rb